Board of Directors

 Catherine West joined the Wayfind Board of Directors in 2017.
 She has spent twenty years working with low-income, vulnerable and marginalized populations.
 Catherine has represented indigent clients at the Northwest Justice Project since 2004.
 She defended homeowners in mortgage, property tax and homeowner association foreclosure.
 She represented seniors in consumer, housing and public benefits issues.
 In 2015, she received Northwest Justice Project’s Advocacy Award.
 She currently represents families and vulnerable adults on a Medical Legal Partnership with Harborview Hospital and Seattle Children’s Hospital, and focuses on guardianship, Medicaid, and the rights of trans and gender non-conforming youth.

 Jodi Nishioka, Executive Director

 Jodi Nishioka joined Wayfind in 2011.
 She has worked for over 20 years on behalf of low-income communities, particularly women, children and immigrant/refugee communities.
 She started her career as an attorney advocating for battered immigrant women and single mothers fighting for child support in legal aid organizations in Boston and Honolulu.
 Jodi continued her work on behalf of disenfranchised communities within state and city governments in Hawaii and Seattle and later with grassroots nonprofit organizations.
 Currently, Jodi enjoys her work at Wayfind because it combines her legal skills with her dedication to improving the status of low-income communities.
 She believes in Wayfind’s mission of increasing community development and capacity through its support of nonprofits and microenterprise businesses.
-Jodi is also on the Board of Directors of the JustLead and enjoys practicing yoga, golfing and spending time with her family.
+Jodi is also on the Board of Directors of JustLead Washington and enjoys practicing yoga, golfing and spending time with her family.

 Brenda Tausch Lapora, Staff Attorney